-If you're complaining about someone that is Your own MP or the MP in the constituency that employed outside of the prison like a social worker the prison is in, when writing to any MP the or psychologist you will need to write to their employers as well as the prison.
+If you're complaining about someone that is employed outside of the prison like a social worker or psychologist you will need to write to their employers as well as the prison.

 This list is by no means the only route to go down in taking action against the CSCs.
 We would not want to tell anyone how to express their anger against these vile institutions.